manmath3/cs/README.md

 # cs
-with only HTML and CSS
+with only HTML and CSS,

 The website :- https://manmath3.github.io/cs/